 Anxiety is self-sustaining.
 Anxiety causes a variety of physical symptoms that can be incredibly frightening.
 These, in turn, cause more anxiety, which ultimately leads to more physical symptoms.

-It's a dreadful cycle, and a symptom that often leads to this severe anxiety is difficulty breathing.
-Trouble breathing can be due to a heart attack, heart failure, lung disorders and more, but breathing difficulty may also be due to anxiety - especially severe anxiety.
+It's a dreadful cycle, and a symptom that often precipitates severe anxiety is difficulty breathing.
+Trouble breathing can be due to a heart attack, heart failure, lung disorders and more, but breathing difficulty may also be due to anxiety - especially if severe.

 When to Call a Doctor

 Only a doctor can assess whether your breathing problems are the result of anxiety or a heart condition.
 There is no harm at all to see a doctor and be certain your heart is in good shape, especially if this is the first time that you've ever had breathing trouble.

 Factors that Doctors Use to Determine Anxiety or Heart-Related Breathing Problems

-Remember, only a doctor can diagnose you, and even if you strongly believe it's anxiety, a simple visit can be very calming to quell any persistent worried thoughts.
+Remember, only a doctor can diagnose your condition, and even if you strongly believe it's anxiety, a simple visit can be very calming to quell any persistent worries or concerns.

-When you go to the doctor, they'll look at:
+When you go to the doctor, the following will be assessed:

-- Your Medical History Is there anything in your medical history to believe you have a heart condition?
+- Your Medical History - Is there anything in your medical history to believe you have a heart or lung condition?